 Sustainability is part of everything they do; they understand the importance of responsible farming practices.
 The 11,000-acre farm, headquartered in Los Banos, harvests almonds, tomatoes (both processing and fresh market), cotton and much more in the California Central Valley.

 Bowles Farming produces the world’s only verified pima cotton, Pimacott.
 Cannon Michael, president and CEO of Bowles Farming, is an advocate for California agriculture and intelligent water policy.
-Environmental stewardship, ethical treatment of workers and sustainable production are all extremely important to Cannon and the Bowles Farming team.
+Environmental stewardship, ethical treatment of workers and sustainable production are all extremely important to Cannon and the Bowles Farming team.“Moss Adams is thrilled to honor Bowles Farming Co. as our Ag Business Award recipient.
+They exemplify a leading for-profit ag organization whose sustainability, achievements, and impact have significantly contributed to the ag industry and our community,” said Moss Adams Senior Marketing Specialist Amy Pendergrass.

 The Fresno Chamber’s Agriculture Awards Luncheon will take place Wednesday, Nov.
 6, at the Fresno Convention Center – New Exhibit Hall.